bjungtamu/class1/README.md

   - Computer
   - Mood to learn

+## Components

+The Repo (**repository** - the content of the git ) consists of three main file.
+  - Dockerfile: This is a container ( code base to package the code).
+This will be touched later if we have time
+  - Jenkinsfile: This will be used to build your code.
+This will be touched later too
+  - main.go: A simple web package written in go.
+This will be used an example of a software tool written by you.
+Code really doesnt matter as of now.

 ## First step

 This is the command collabroative repo that everyone will be working of against.
 I will dedicate a branch (think it as your own channel)